 Passengers will visit two reef sites during this whole-day trip allowing more than four hours of pristine reef locations with schools of tropical fish.

-The experienced Captain will pick the daily dive sites for optimum visibility to ensure you have the best possible experience based on the current weather conditions.
+The experienced Captain will pick the daily dive sites for optimum visibility to ensure you have the best possible experience based on the day's current weather conditions.

 You’ll need to be at ‘C’ Finger, Cairns Marlin Marina in Spence Street, for the check-in time of 8.00am with your boarding passes in hand.